Categories

 Until several years ago, I’d never heard of the greatest game ever played.
 A Facebook friend* I’d never met posted a vintage baseball article highlighting this 1963 showdown.
 Reading the story got me thinking.
 So I drifted downstairs to the keepsake chest Dad built for me as a boy and retrieved the San Francisco Giants official program I’d kept for 59 years.
 The scorecard inside was for the Milwaukee Braves series.
 Might that have been the game we attended?

-The box score sheet inside the program proving we saw a Braves game.
+The box score sheet inside the program proves we saw a Braves game.

-During each of my tween years (1962-1965), Grandpa Morris took my brother, Barry and me to San Francisco to experience city life and catch a Giants baseball game.
-I was 9-years-old the first time, and 12 the last.
-One year, Grandma and Mom joined us; on another Dad accompanied; and for the final two years, it was just Grandpa, Barry, and I.
+During each of my tween years (1962-1965), Grandpa Morris took my brother, Barry, and me to San Francisco to experience city life and catch a Giants baseball game.
+I was 9 years old the first time, and 12 the last.
+One year, Grandma and Mom joined us; on another, Dad accompanied; and for the final two years, it was just Grandpa, Barry, and me.

 The Western Airlines wings the stewardess pinned on my sports jacket.